Government Plans

 Government Leadership

-- Acknowledge the climate emergency, and the implications for your jurisdiction and constituency
+- Acknowledge the climate emergency, and the implications, challenges, and opportunities

 - Develop a common, proactive vision of the future we want